ftmsemu/making_a_dumb_hometrainer_smart/README.md

 <https://devzone.nordicsemi.com/f/nordic-q-a/69253/using-app_buttons-with-bsp-buttons-plus-own-buttons>

 ![](.//media/image18.jpeg){width="1.1701388888888888in"
+height="1.354861111111111in"}

-height="1.354861111111111in"}After these changes to my app I was now able to ride along the Zwift track and when the incline was rising I was increasing the resistance on my trainer by pressing \"+\" and afterwards pressing the \"+\" pushbutton connected to my nRF52-DK.
+After these changes to my app I was now able to ride along the Zwift track and when the incline was rising I was increasing the resistance on my trainer by pressing \"+\" and afterwards pressing the \"+\" pushbutton connected to my nRF52-DK.
 The application would then react to that press by increasing or decreasing the global